Curve diffusion and straightening flows on parallel lines: Curvature estimates in and global analysis

-For the flows (CD) and (E) translation acts continuously on equilibria and is an invariant of the respective energies.
+For the flows (CD) and (FE) translation acts continuously on equilibria and is an invariant of the respective energies.
 Therefore this technique does not appear to work in these cases.
-However, for other kinds of boundary conditions that rule out such continuus actions, we expect that their technique may prove efficient. \end{rmk}
+However, for other kinds of boundary conditions that rule out such continuous energy-invariant actions, we expect that their technique may prove efficient. \end{rmk}

-Let us return to considering the curve diffusion flow.
-We hope to prove that the flow converges to a straight line.
-This equilibrium has zero curvature, and so by Lemma \ref{WN}, any solution that is asymptotic to a straight line must have $\kav(\gamma_t) = 0$ for all $t$.
-Now we indirectly assume that $\omega=0$ by taking on an assumption such as \eqref{EQhyp}.
-Then $\Ko = L\vn{k}_2^2$, and a-priori estimates become much simpler.
-This is illustrated below.
+Let us now consider the curve diffusion flow (CD) and establish Theorem \ref{TMmainb}.
+We will prove that the flow converges to a straight line.
+This equilibrium has zero curvature, and so by Lemma \ref{WN}, any solution that is asymptotic to a straight line must have $\kav(t) = 0$ for all $t$.
+We indirectly assume that $\omega=0$ by taking on an assumption such as \eqref{EQhyp}.
+Then $\Ko(t) = L(t)\vn{k}_2^2(t)$, and a-priori estimates become much simpler.
+We begin with the estimate below, that preserves $\Ko(0) \le K$ so long as $K\le \frac{2\pi}{3}$.

 \begin{lem} Let $\gamma:(-1,1)\times[0,T)\rightarrow\R^2$ be a solution to (CD) given by Theorem \ref{TMste} with $\omega = 0$.
 Then, if

 we have the uniform a-priori estimate

 for all $t\in[0,T)$. \end{lem} \begin{proof} Using Lemma \ref{LMbdy} we have